elifesciences/elife-continuum-documentation/file-s3-naming-workflow/_posts/2015-06-12-ppp-workflow-docs.markdown

 # TODO list for this document

-gusimate on how much is remaining to be done with this document.

 - provide links to how each activity gets it's settings, and how content flows within a workflow  (80%)

 - write up from the point of view of an incoming document what activities it experiences for current VOR and POA workflows (50%)

 - highlight the parts of the workflow that we need to create activities for to replace HW (10%)
 - write up a proposed doc showing what our new workflows might look like  (0%)
 - complete tl;dr overview of the doc (10%)
-- summarise reccomendations on how to refactor the bot code (50%)

 ----

 This documentation aims to refer to the [exp branch](https://github.com/elifesciences/elife-bot/tree/exp) of the eLife-bot code.

 ----